-The Th.D./Ph.D. program is intended primarily to equip persons for vocations of teaching and research in theological schools, colleges and universities, or for the scholarly enhancement of ministerial practice.
+The conjoint ThD and non-conjoint PhD (University of St. Michael's College) program is intended primarily to equip persons for vocations of teaching and research in theological schools, colleges and universities, or for the scholarly enhancement of ministerial practice.
 Admission is highly selective and is limited to students who have completed a recognized master's degree in theology with first-class standing, and normally with a thesis.
 In addition, entering students must be fluent in English and must be competent in at least one other research language.
-The Th.D./Ph.D. program requires two years of full-time study, followed by a period of post-residential study which should not exceed four years.
+The ThD and PhD (USMC) program requires two years of full-time study, followed by a period of post-residential study which should not exceed four years.
 The program is divided into four distinct stages.
 (1) In the first stage, the student completes a supervised program of advanced coursework.
-A full load of coursework is three courses per term, and the student must complete a total of six, eight, or nine courses, depending on his or her department of registration.
-The student must also meet the requirement of three research languages in addition to English (four in the Biblical department).
+A full load of coursework is three courses per term, and the student must complete a total of six, eight, or nine courses, depending on his or her program area.
+The student must also meet the requirement of two research languages in addition to English (three in Biblical studies).
 (2) In the second stage, the student must then prepare and pass comprehensive examinations.
-The requirements for these examinations vary according to the department.
+The requirements for these examinations vary according to program area.
 (3) In the third stage, the student submits a proposal for the doctoral thesis.
 (4) Finally, the student must research, write and orally defend a major thesis of approximately 250-300 pages (but no more than 80,000 words).
 The thesis must make an original contribution to theological scholarship and demonstrate the student's competence to advance theological understanding for the sake of church, academy and society.

-Each doctoral student works under the supervision of one of the four academic departments and within one of the four fields of study.
-The Biblical Department supervises programs in the field of biblical sources, with two areas of concentration: Old Testament and New Testament.
-The Historical Department supervises programs in the field of the history of Christianity.
-The Pastoral Department supervises programs in the field of pastoral praxis, with five areas of concentration: homiletics, pastoral theology, religious education, liturgy, and Christian spirituality.
-The Theological Department supervises programs in the field of theology, with four areas of concentration: systematic theology, philosophical theology / philosophy of religion, Christian ethics, and interdisciplinary studies.
+Each doctoral student works in one of four program areas:

+- 1. Biblical Studies, with two areas of concentration: Old Testament and New Testament; - 2.
+Historical Studies; - 3.
+Pastoral and Practical Theology, with five areas of concentration: homiletics, pastoral theology, religious education, liturgy, and Christian spirituality; - 4.
+Theological Studies, with four areas of concentration: systematic theology, philosophical theology/philosophy of religion, Christian ethics, and interdisciplinary studies.
 These fields of study are addressed in an ecumenical context and in relation to the wider world and to other religious faiths.